jonzink/ExoMult/README.md

 - **period** = A user provided vector of planet periods, ordered to correspond with the planet radii given.
 The units are provided in days.

-- **eccentricity** = A user provided vector of planet eccentricitiesr, odered to correspond with the planet radii given.
+- **eccentricity** = A user provided vector of planet eccentricities, odered to correspond with the planet radii given.
 These values should range from [0,1].

 - **mut_Ray** = The Rayleigh distribution parameter used to determine the expected mutual inclination dispersion for each system.
 This values is given in units of degrees.
 Putting a zero in this parameter will produce flat disks.